Superradiance -- the 2020 Edition: Prologue

 With the exception of the outstanding -- but focused-- work by Bekenstein and Schiffer~\cite{Bekenstein:1998nt}, a proper overview on superradiance, including various aspects of wave propagation in BH spacetimes, does not exist.
 We hope to fill this gap with the current work.
 In view of the multifaceted nature of this subject, we wish to present a unified treatment where various aspects of superradiance in flat spacetime are connected to their counterparts in curved spacetime, with particular emphasis on the superradiant amplification by BHs.
 In addition, we wish to review various applications of BH superradiance which have been developed in the last decade.
-These developments embrace --~at least~-- three different communities, and our scope is to present a concise treatment that can be fruitful for the reader who is not familiar with the specific area.
+These developments embrace different communities (e.g., gravity, particle physics, string theorists, experimentalists), and our scope is to present a concise treatment that can be fruitful for the reader who is not familiar with the specific area.
 As will become clear throughout this work, some of these topics are far from being fully explored.
 We hope this study will serve as a guide for the exciting developments lying ahead.